solana-foundation/developer-content/content/courses/solana-pay/solana-pay.md

-The [Solana Pay specification](https://docs.solanapay.com/spec) is a set of standards that allow users to request payments and initiate transactions using URLs in a uniform way across various Solana apps and wallets.
+The [Solana Pay specification](https://docs.solanapay.com/spec) is a set of standards that allow users to request payments and initiate transactions using URLs in a uniform way across various Solana apps and wallet apps.

 Request URLs are prefixed with `solana:` so that platforms can direct the link to the appropriate application.
-For example, on mobile a URL that starts with `solana:` will be directed to wallet applications that support the Solana Pay specification.
-From there, the wallet can use the remainder of the URL to appropriately handle the request.
+For example, on a mobile device, a URL that starts with `solana:` will be directed to wallet applications that support the Solana Pay specification.
+From there, the wallet app can use the remainder of the URL to appropriately handle the request.

 There are two types of requests defined by the Solana Pay specification: